Furikuda/bork/docs/deployment/pull-backup.rst

-In this setup a SSH connection from the backup server to the client is established that uses SSH reverse port forwarding to tunnel data transparently between UNIX domain sockets on the client and server and the socat tool to connect these with the borg client and server processes, respectively.
+In this setup a SSH connection from the backup server to the client is established that uses SSH reverse port forwarding to tunnel data transparently between UNIX domain sockets on the client and server and the socat tool to connect these with the bork client and server processes, respectively.

 The program socat has to be available on the backup server and on the client to be backed up.